+Notes: There is a required field experience.

-Advisory: Permission of instructor.
-Preference is given to students enrolled in the teacher licensure program.
-Notes: Required field experience for licensure students EDUC-267 Children's Literature for Educators Fall.
-Credits: 4 This course introduces various genres of children's literature, including literature for adolescents; explores equity and social justice issues; and examines approaches to using literature in the preK-8 curriculum with an emphasis on social-emotional learning and making literature accessible to all learners.
+EDUC-267 Children's Literature for Educators

+Not Scheduled for This Year.
+Credits: 4

+This course introduces various genres of children's literature, including literature for adolescents; explores equity and social justice issues; and examines approaches to using literature in the preK-8 curriculum with an emphasis on social-emotional learning and making literature accessible to all learners.
 Students will read a variety of texts across genres and discuss ways to integrate literature into curriculum and learning as they expand their knowledge and appreciation of children's literature.
 Literature will be examined from multiple perspectives.

-Applies to requirement(s): Meets No Distribution Requirement L. Reilly Instructor permission required.
+Applies to requirement(s): Meets No Distribution Requirement

+The department

+Instructor permission required.